openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `weight/`
     - type: Optional *(real)*
-    - description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle.
-This is proportional to the number of particles that a macro-particle represents.
+    - description: Typically used when macro-particles are being simulated.
+The `weight` is a weighting factor to be used in calculations and will generally (but not necessarily) be proportional to the number of particles a macro-particle represents.
+For example, the `weight` may be the total charge of a macro-particle.
+Or the `weight` could be the intensity (in, say, particles per second) represented by a macro-particle.
 Also see `charge`.

 Non Per-Particle Records of the `Particle Group`